 Garbage Disposal DIY Tips

 A garbage disposal is a helpful kitchen feature.
 When used properly, your garbage disposal can make kitchen-clean up simple.
-When used improperly, you can have a big stinky mess in your kitchen sink.
+When used improperly, you can have a big and stinky mess in your kitchen sink.

 Like all appliances in your home if you take a few precautionary steps you can save yourself time, money, and plumbing headaches.
 But like anything in your house, if used incorrectly it can cause immediate or future problems.
 Here are a few tips to keep your garbage disposal running smoothly and to avoid potential problems.